 High risk of violent crime (armed robbery, home robbery, and carjacking) and high risk of petty crime exist throughout the country, especially in Lome (particularly on beaches and in markets).

 Scams involving the use of distraction techniques to commit robbery have been reported.

-Protests and demonstrations frequently occur throughout the country, especially in Lome, and have the potential to turn violent without warning.
+Protests and demonstrations may occur, especially in Lomé and Sokodé, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.